fadumasaidcodes/Faduma-Portfolio/README.md

 * [Contributing](#contributing)

 ## Installation
-To use this website, simply clone the repository and open index.html in your web browser:https://github.com/fadumasaidcodes/portfolio-2
+To use this website, simply clone the repository and open index.html in your web browser.